Usain Bolt: Other sports

-Cricket was the first sport to interest Bolt, and he said if he were not a sprinter, he would be a fast bowler instead.
-As a child, he admired the bowling of Waqar Younis.
+Cricket was the first sport to interest Bolt, and he has said if he were not a sprinter, he would be a fast bowler instead.
+As a child, he admired the Pakistani cricket team and the bowling of Waqar Younis.
 He is also a fan of Indian batsman Sachin Tendulkar, West Indian opener Chris Gayle, and Australian opener Matthew Hayden.
 During a charity cricket match, Bolt clean-bowled Gayle, who was complimentary of Bolt's pace and swing.
 Bolt also struck a six off Gayle's bowling.
 Another bowler complimentary of Bolt's pace was former West Indies fast-bowling great Curtly Ambrose.

 After talking with Australian cricketer Shane Warne, Bolt suggested that if he were able to get time off he would be interested in playing in the cricket Big Bash League.
 Melbourne Stars chief executive Clint Cooper said there were free spots on his team should he be available.
 Bolt stated that he enjoyed the Twenty20 version of the game, admiring the aggressive and constant nature of the batting.
-On his own ability, he said, "I don't know how good I am.
+Of his own ability, he said, "I don't know how good I am.
 I will probably have to get a lot of practice in."

 Bolt is also a fan of Premier League football team Manchester United.
 He has declared he is a fan of Dutch striker Ruud van Nistelrooy.
 Bolt was a special guest of Manchester United at the 2011 UEFA Champions League Final in London, where he stated that he would like to play for them after his retirement.

 In 2013, Bolt played basketball in the NBA All-Star Weekend Celebrity Game.
 He scored two points from a slam dunk but acknowledged his other basketball skills were lacking.

 In an interview with Decca Aitkenhead of The Guardian in November 2016, Bolt said he wished to play as a professional footballer after retiring from track and field.
 He reiterated his desire to play for Manchester United if given a chance and added, "For me, if I could get to play for Manchester United, that would be like a dream come true.
 Yes, that would be epic."